Blog

-For many years, organisations have shared CCTV systems using legacy TV Network Protocol (TVNP) designed around sharing analogue CCTV signals.
+For many years, organisations have shared CCTV systems using legacy TV Network Protocol (TVNP), which is designed around sharing analogue CCTV signals.
 However, this is being replaced by Digital Video Network Protocol (DVNP), which supports IP-based CCTV system interoperability.
 DVNP is the new protocol allowing organisations to share access to their surveillance systems.

 TVNP was originally developed by Transport for London (TfL) to allow the Metropolitan Police, Highways England and TfL control rooms to share CCTV.
 While it is widely used, it is only suitable for sharing analogue footage.

-However, the rise of IP cameras and initiatives like the Open Network Video Interface Forum (ONVIF) improved digital video standardisation has opened the door to a standard protocol for sharing digital CCTV.
+However, the rise of IP cameras and initiatives like the Open Network Video Interface Forum (ONVIF), which improved digital video standardisation, have opened the door to a standard protocol for sharing digital CCTV.
 This is how DVNP was born.

 Open architecture protocols allow different technologies to talk to each other, regardless of the manufacturer.
 For example, organisations can combine legacy equipment with new technology, even from a different manufacturer.
-More than this, it enables integration with external systems.
+It also enables integration with external systems.

 Organisations often want to share their CCTV streams and even allow some control over cameras but don’t want to share access to their entire security and surveillance solution.
 For situations like this, DVNP allows different organisations to work more closely together to enhance public safety and security.